 - The Junior Consultancy is virtual; no relocation to Geneva is expected or supported by ILGA World

-- The Junior Consultancies are six-months long and require a full-time commitment for their duration (37.5 hours/week).
+- The Junior Consultancy is six months long and requires a full-time commitment for its duration (37.5 hours/week).
 Working hours arrangements are flexible

 - The Junior Professional Consultant will be expected to work from their current location

 - The Junior Professional Consultant will receive a compensation of CHF 750 per month for the duration of the consultancy